Employee Rights No Fees Unless We Win

 Mental Disability Harassment

 Additionally, employers are required to take "all reasonable steps to prevent harassment from occurring."
-Cal.
-Gov. Code §12940(j)(1).
+California Government Code section 12940(j)(1).Harassment

-Americans with Disabilities Act (ADA): To establish a claim of disability harassment, the plaintiff must show:
+Under FEHA and the federal Americans with Disabilities Act, United States Code, title 42, sections 12101-12213: To establish a claim of disability harassment, the plaintiff must generally show:

 - He or she was subjected to unwelcome harassment,

 Harassment is normally a separate cause of action from discrimination.
 However, harassment is actionable as "discrimination" if it is "so severe or pervasive as to alter the conditions of [the victim's] employment and create an abusive working environment."
-Clark County School Dist. v.
-Breeden, (2001) 532 U.S. 268, 270.
+Clark County School District v.
+Breeden (2001) 532 U.S. 268, 270.

-Employers are strictly liable for harassment by the plaintiff's direct supervisor carried out in the scope of his or her duties.
+Employers are strictly liable for harassment by the harassed employee’s direct supervisor carried out in the scope of his or her duties.
 However, for coworkers, the employer is only liable if it knew or should have known of the ongoing harassment and then failed to take immediate corrective action.
-Cal Gov. Code §12940(j)(1).
+California Government Code section 12940(j)(1).
+“We conclude that an employer is strictly liable under the FEHA for sexual harassment by a supervisor.”
+State Department of Health Services v.
+Superior Court (2003) 31 Cal.4th 1026, 1034.

 To establish a claim, the mental disorder or condition must limit a major life activity.
 If a mental or psychological disorder or condition makes the achievement of the major life activity difficult, then it limits the major life activity.
-Id.
+California Government Code section 12926.1(c).

 Mental disorders or conditions include but are not limited to